How to Run a Silent Auction with Charity Auction Software

 Increased accessibility

 Online silent auctions can be accessed from anywhere with an internet connection, allowing supporters who may not be able to attend an in-person event to still participate and contribute.
 Holding your event on a school night?
 No problem.
 Items located on the East Coast?
 West Coasters (and even farther out!) can still bid.
 In-person plates are $500 a head?
-Virtual access can cost pennies on the dollar.
+Virtual event access can cost pennies on the dollar.

 Partnership opportunities